Consensys/doc.goquorum/docs/Reference/FAQ.md

     `quorumengineering/tessera:latest`

 ??? question "Can I create a network of GoQuorum nodes using different consensus mechanisms?"
     Unfortunately, that is not possible.
-GoQuorum nodes configured with raft will only be able to work correctly with other nodes running raft consensus.
+GoQuorum nodes configured with Raft will only be able to work correctly with other nodes running Raft consensus.
 This applies to all other supported consensus algorithms.

 ??? info "GoQuorum version compatibility table"
     |                                     | Adding new node v2.0.x | Adding new node v2.1.x - v2.5.x |